“TCL's 8-Series dazzles and delights with every scene.”

 I don’t usually advocate in favor of first-generation technology, but I am having a tough time coming up with a legitimate reason not to in this case.
 I suppose the one reservation I have is that I’ve seen variable panel quality with TCL, even with its previously top-tier 6-Series TVs.
 Some of them had what we call “dirty screen effect.”
 Large swaths of color can reveal inconsistencies in the LCD panel, which appear as blotches.

 The 8-Series is not perfect.
 It suffers from poor off-angle viewing — something the Samsung Q90R deals with effectively — and it can’t clean up nasty cable/satellite signals as impressively as the Sony X950G can.
-But for streaming entertainment, and Blu-ray discs (4K or otherwise) it looks fantastic.
+But for streaming entertainment, and Blu-ray discs (

 I tested the TCL 8-Series mini-LED exhaustively using the same test patterns and content with which I’ve tested every other TV this year, and it held its own with the best across color volume, motion resolution, brightness, and upscaling categories.
 If you want to see for yourself, just check out the video at the top of this review.
 You can see the rich color, the bright (but not too bright) highlights, and the deep, inky blacks.